rektile/GA-salesman/README.md

 ## 2. Algorithms used
 These are the algorithms you can switch between within the code.
-New ones can be added in the future.
+New could can be added in the future.
 ### 2.1 Selection
 - Roulette
 - Tournament